Von Mises yield criterion: Practical engineering usage of the von Mises yield criterion

-As shown in the equations above (which equations?), the use of the von Mises criterion as a yield criterion is only exactly applicable when the following material properties are homogeneous and have a ratio of:
+As shown in the equations above, the use of the von Mises criterion as a yield criterion is only exactly applicable when the following material properties are isotropic, and the ratio of the shear yield strength to the tensile yield strength has the following value:

 Since no material will have this ratio precisely, in practice it is necessary to use engineering judgement to decide what failure theory is appropriate for a given material.
 Alternately, for use of the Tresca theory, the same ratio is defined as 1/2.